bytebase/bytebase.com-old/content/docs/change-database/schema-editor.md

 1. Enter the table name.
 1. Add new column by clicking the **Add Column** on the top of column list tab.
    ![add-column-button](/static/docs/change-database/schema-editor/add-column-button.webp)
-1. Specify the column's attributes: name, datatype, default, comment, nullable.
+1. Specify the column's attributes: name, data type, default, comment, nullable, primary key and foreign key.
 1. Click **Preview Issue**, then Bytebase will go to the issue creating page with the generated SQL statement.

 ### Alter table